danielcorin/blog/content/posts/2024/sandboxed-python-env.md

 - docker
 ---

+Disclaimer: I am not a security expert or a security professional.

 I've tried out many new AI/LLM libraries in the past year.
 Many of these are written in Python.
 While trying out new and exciting software is a lot of fun, it's also important to be mindful about what code you allow to run on your system.